BeardedWonderDev/DIS-Reader/wiki/migration-to-tenant-aware-disreader.md

    - If you mocked `database.DB`, keep as-is.
 To mock tenant-aware paths, use `MultiTenantDB` or wrap with `BindTenant`.

 6) Bridge/agent
-   - Bridge server is constructed via the remote builder in `cmd/bridge-server`.
+   - Bridge server is now auto-started by the remote builder unless you supply your own gRPC/mux.
+The standalone `cmd/bridge-server` binary has been removed.
    - Agent config still requires `tenantID`; that is the authoritative tenant identity on the agent side.

 ## Verification checklist